jitsejan/pelican-blog/content/2017-08-01_python-and-javascript-in-flask.md

 }
 ```

-After putting all the files together the application can be started and visited on port 5000.
+After putting all the files together the application can be started and visited on port 5000 on the localhost.

 ```shell
 ~/code/flask-app $ FLASK_APP=app.py FLASK_DEBUG=1 flask run